Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 A list of candidate Android games portable to Vita. ( https://android.rinnegatamante.it )

 # Android Port Requirements for Vita SO Loader
+Please read this README.md in full and check the candidate list, before submitting a new port candidate.
 ## Requirements Summary
 ✔️ ARMv6 OR ARMv7 exexutable\
 ✔️ OpenGL: GLES 1 or GLES 2\